Predictive maintenance of wind farms using machine learning

 This article was originally published in Bulletin.ch magazine.
 Proxima Solutions GmbH has the consent to produce the English and Spanish versions and to use the images.

 Machine learning is used to identify, segment, and classify temporal signals produced by energy systems in order to detect failure risks.
-A tool based on this technique has been developed and implemented to optimize the predictive maintenance of a large number of wind power assets.
+A tool based on this technique has been developed and implemented to optimize the predictive maintenance of a large number of wind energy assets including wind turbine predictive maintenance.

 New decentralized energy sources (wind turbines, photovoltaic panels, batteries) pose many operational challenges .
 However, some of these challenges can be overcome or simplified thanks to the latest technological advances in data acquisition and processing.
 This is particularly the case for the maintenance process, where maintenance solutions can be implemented to increase the availability of the installations.

-In collaboration with its partners, the BKW Group and Proxima Solutions, CSEM has recently developed a software solution for the predictive maintenance of wind power assets.
-Based on machine learning, this solution makes it possible to improve the preventive and corrective maintenance process, and thus reduce operating losses linked to wind turbine failures.
+In collaboration with its partners, the BKW Group and Proxima Solutions, CSEM has recently developed a software solution for real-time wind turbine predictive maintenance and for all wind power assets.
+Based on machine learning, this solution makes it possible to improve the preventive and corrective maintenance process, and thus reduce operating losses linked to wind power asset failures.

 Predictive maintenance facing the challenge of uncertainty